couchbaselabs/hands_on_n1ql_v4/content/slide-87.md

-# Part 5 : Nested objects and arrays in hotel document.
+# Part 5 : Deep dive into Data modeling: Exploiting Arrays and Objects

 ## Object and array nesting.
+### Nested objects and arrays in hotel document.

 hotel.geo is a simple nested object. hotel.reviews is array of review objects.